CSB-KaracaLab/BINDKIN/README.md

 ./script_sort_BSA
 ./script_clean_BSA
 ```
 In this example, you will obtain the list of maximum buried surface area scores for each docking run.
-Also, the intermediate files generated in the docking run directories by the first script will be removed and at the end, the directories will be restored to their defaut state.
 Execute the complete set of the script trio ("_get_", "_sort_", and "_clean_") for one given score type, and only then proceed with executing another script trio associated with another score type.
 Avoid mixing the execution order of the scripts.

 ## The result files and their respective contents
 - ***"BINDKIN_crystal_structures_direct_assessment.csv":*** The raw records of the experimental and predicted binding affinity data.
 The data was obtained by submission of the crystal structures to the web servers.